-What is a steamed pudding?
+What is a British steamed pudding?

 A steamed pudding was traditionally prepared within a cloth bag that was tied around the pudding and steamed over a fire or within a large pot with boiling water.

+Traditionally steamed puddings are not overly sweet, so many old recipes from around the 40s and 50s do not have lots of sugar added, which was partly due to the wartime sugar rations and shortages.
 So steamed puddings can be good for those who are on a reduced sugar diet or who just prefer less sweet puddings.
 Although more sweetness can be added in the form of syrups, fruit jam, custards and sweet sauces.

 Why steam puddings in the slow cooker?

-So cooking a steamed pudding can often take hours of supervised cooking as the water in the pot needs frequent top ups to prevent it drying out.
+Steamed puddings usually take at least a few hours to cook on the stovetop.
+Puddings are cooked within a large pot with the pudding basin sitting in the pot and water poured up the sides.
+Cooking a steamed pudding can often take hours of supervised cooking as the water in the pot needs frequent top ups to prevent it drying out.
 Also the energy costs regarding gas and electric is also a factor, as is the extra moisture that is evaporated into the kitchen which can be a problem for some households.

 Steaming the pudding in a slow cooker traps the moisture within the cooker so the water does not dry out and the pudding can safely be left while it cooks with no stress.
 The slow cooker is also cheaper to use compared to the stove-top.
+Best of all the slow cooking does not affect the end pudding as it is just as spongy, airy, and rises well.

 Can you microwave steamed puddings?